mathgladiator/adama-lang/reference/src/guide/anonymous.md

 }
 ```

-The result type is ```maybe&lt;int&gt;``` which requires a second inspection to determine if it exists, and this both forces the checking of range and contends with invalid ranges.
+The result type is `maybe<int>` which requires a second inspection to determine if it exists, and this both forces the checking of range and contends with invalid ranges.
 The only way to really know the value of the second index is via an if statement like so:

 ```adama